 14.2.
 Where you are involved in any data processing activity by us that involves profiling or ADM, you must comply with any separate guidelines we issue on profiling or ADM.

 15. DIRECT MARKETING

 15.1.
-We are also subject to further rules and privacy laws about the processing of Data when marketing to our customers.
+30 Technology is also subject to further rules and privacy laws about the processing of Data when marketing to our customers.